Highbury College: History

 Alongside the new accommodation, Highbury acquired new equipment including a radiological laboratory, a digital computer, and a closed-circuit television (CCTV) studio, which included a broadcast news studio that was able to send programmes to 40 classrooms throughout the college.

 By 1971, the college had expanded to ten departments, with 324 full-time teaching staff.
 Most significantly, Portsmouth Technical College's Hotel & Catering Department was taken over by Highbury when the Technical College assumed polytechnic status.

 In 1974, Highbury welcomed its first visitors from Friedrich Albert Lange Vocational College, Duisburg in Germany.

 Student numbers rose steadily over the decade and by 1976 student enrolment reached 10,000.

 In the late 1970s, the college was approved by the Council for Academic Awards to offer degree courses jointly with Portsmouth Polytechnic, the first of which was a Degree in Hotel and Catering Studies.
 In recognition of this the college changed its name to Highbury College of Technology in 1978.

 In 1982, the former Naval Dockyard Apprentice Training Centre came under civilian management and, as the Unicorn Training Centre, began a transition to a multi-skills training centre for apprentices, school leavers and the unemployed.
 Highbury took over the new facility in 1983, using it to teach students and apprentices in construction and electrical/electronic trades.

-The department's rapid growth necessitated the use of annexes around the city until H Block (pictured above), a new facility for Hotel & Catering courses, was opened in 1981 by Lord Romsey.